SummaryRead the full fact sheet

 How benzodiazepines work

 Benzodiazepines are central nervous system depressants, which means they slow down the messages between the brain and the body.
-They only treat symptoms of anxiety or insomnia, and do not solve the underlying causes of these conditions.
+They only treat symptoms of or , and do not solve the underlying causes of these conditions.

 Benzodiazepines can be highly addictive, whether they are taken under medical supervision or used recreationally.